 Our targeted approach

-Antibodies need to differentially target molecules that the tumor expresses in high levels and that are absent or expressed at low levels in healthy tissues.
+Antibodies need to target molecules expressed at high levels by the tumor that are absent or expressed at low levels in healthy tissues.
 The antibody must bind to a distinct antigen preferentially expressed on to tumor cells or to other cells in the tumor microenvironment and deliver its toxic payload effectively.
 To ensure delivery of the toxic payload only to tumors, the linker is engineered to release the payload only when it is cleaved by tumor-specific enzymes.
 Additionally, the conjugation strategy used to join the antibody to the linker and payload is equally as important.
 Traditional, nonspecific conjugation techniques have led to varying amounts of payloads attached to random regions of the antibody, which can negatively impact stability and activity.

 Our approach to ADCs